Academic Director of Part-Time MBA Programs and Lecturer of Marketing, Stephen M. Ross School of Business

-Lecturer of Marketing and Strategy; Faculty Associate, Center for Russian and East European Studies
+Faculty Associate, Center for Russian, East European, & Eurasian Studies

 Professor Branch currently teaches a variety of marketing and international business courses at the undergraduate, M.B.A., and executive levels, and serves as the Academic Director of the School’s part-time MBA programs.
 For two years (2007-2008), he also acted as the Director of Educational Outreach at the University’s William Davidson Institute, which focuses on emerging and transitional economies; he was responsible for the development and dissemination of pedagogical materials.
 He is also associated with the University’s Center for Russian, East European, & Eurasian Studies.

 Prior to joining Ross, Professor Branch was on the faculty of the John M. Olin School of Business at Washington University in Saint Louis (U.S.A.) for five years.
 He began his academic career in 1993, however, as an Assistant Professor of Marketing at École Supérieure de Commerce de Rennes in France.
 Since then, he has also served as an adjunct or visiting professor at more than 40 business schools throughout world, including the Rotterdam School of Management (Netherlands), ESAN (Peru), Stockholm School of Economics in Riga (Latvia), and the Sasin Graduate Institute of Administration (Thailand).
 He was also a visiting scholar at Queen Elizabeth House of the University of Oxford (England) and at the J. L. Kellogg Graduate School of Management of Northwestern University (U.S.A.).